 Money wire operator

-You can take your cash to wiring businesses like Western Union or MoneyGram to send money abroad.
+You can take your cash to wiring businesses like Western Union, MoneyGram, Paypal or Skrill to send money abroad.
 You’ll need to show your identification, pay the money you want to send, fill out some paperwork, as well as pay a fee and taxes.
 Once you’re done, the cash is converted to the currency of the destination country for the recipient to pick up.
 While you might not get a very competitive exchange rate, using a money wiring service is highly dependable.